POMATOpl/cpp-docs.pl-pl/docs/atl/reference/iviewobjecteximpl-class.md

 #### <a name="parameters"></a>Parametry

 *T*<br/>
-Twoja klasa, pochodząca od `IViewObjectExImpl`.
+Klasa, która pochodzi od `IViewObjectExImpl` .

 ## <a name="members"></a>Elementy członkowskie